 That’s it!
 Super easy right?
 The product you are left with now is probably pretty coarse.
-If you like course salt, you are good to go, store it in an air tight container.
-Alternately, you could put it in a salt grinder to grind up as needed.
+If you like coarse salt, you are good to go, store it in an air-tight container.
+Alternatively, you could put it in a salt grinder to grind up as needed.

-If you want a finer grain salt, you can put it in the food processor for a few pulses.
+If you want finer-grain salt, you can also put it in the food processor for a few pulses.

 The amount of sea salt you are going to get from this can vary widely depending on the salinity of your local water.
-But I find even using the same source every time I get different amounts of salt depending on the tide levels and time of year.
-Generally when I boil a full 6 quart pot of water I expect to get anywhere from 7-10 ounces of finished salt.
+I find even using the same source every time I get different amounts of salt depending on the tide levels and time of year.
+Generally, when I boil a full 6-quart pot of water I expect to get anywhere from 7-10 ounces of finished salt.
 The sea salt I harvest is definitely more flavorful than any I have bought in the store, so a little goes a long way!